rctrinity/biteco/README.md

  4. Optional only: Add rpcworkqueue=48 (default is 16) in your bitcoin.conf

  To stop biteco, touch ~/biteco/biteco/kill_biteco
  I created an alias on my machine to run the touch command.
-Biteco exists smoothly with this option, and is recommended approach.
+Biteco exits smoothly with this option, and is recommended approach.

  - 'touch' kill_biteco in folder ~/biteco/biteco/ sends a kill trigger to the app.
  - biteco will remove kill_biteco before exiting.

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with your server.
- I have made setting up biteco a bit easier with the setup module.

  Below is a screenshot of the dashboard.